telerik/blazor-docs/components/grid/selection/overview.md

 In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column (`<GridCheckboxColumn />`).
 This is required due to the overlapping action that triggers selection and InCell editing (clicking in the row) - if row click selection was enabled with InCell editing, each attempt to select a row would put a cell in edit mode; and each attempt to edit a cell would select a new row.
 Such user experience is confusing, and so selection will only work through the row selection checkbox.

+To see how to select the row that is being edited in InCell edit mode without using a `<GridCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.

 #### Inline and PopUp Edit Modes

 In [Inline EditMode]({%slug components/grid/editing/inline%}) and [PopUp EditMode]({%slug components/grid/editing/popup%}) selection can be done by clicking on the desired row or by using a `< GridCheckboxColumn />`.